Students package over 10,000 meals during a volunteer event with Rise Against Hunger.

 - Volunteer days with Salvation Army, the Furry Friends Network, and Project SHARE

-If you are interested in Justice Served or have any questions, please contact the 2018-19 student coordinators (Mihir Pyakuryal '19 and Rebecca Agababian '21) at email@example.com.
+If you are interested in Justice Is Served or have any questions, please contact the 2019-20 student coordinator (Jackie Logsted '22) at email@example.com.
 If it is summer, please contact us at firstname.lastname@example.org.

 Rise Against Hunger

-Each year, Justice Served raises $3,000 for Rise Against Hunger, an international nonprofit that distributes nutritious meals to schools across the world, and hosts a volunteer meal packaging event with the organization.
-In 2016-17, this event brought together over 70 students, faculty and staff who packaged more than 10,000 meals, which were distributed to communities around the world.
+Each year, Justice Is Served raises $3,000 for Rise Against Hunger, an international nonprofit that distributes nutritious meals to schools across the world, and hosts a volunteer meal packaging event with the organization.
+In the Fall 2018 semester, this event brought together over 75 students, faculty and staff who packaged more than 10,000 meals, which were distributed to communities around the world.